PCJohn/ocr-mask-dataset/README.md

 ## Mask granularity & known limitations

-You should know this going in, since it affects what your trained segmenter will learn:

 | Dataset | Granularity | Non-text categories excluded? |
 |---|---|---|
 | CORD | word-level | n/a — pure text dataset |